Lab 4 -- Introduction to NASM, along with add and call

 ; Link: gcc AddTwoSum_64.o -o AddTwoSum_64

-; AddTwoSum_64.asm - Chapter 3 example.
+; AddTwoSum_64.asm - Example from Chapter 3 of the book by Kip Irvine.

 ; See http://www.asmirvine.com/gettingStartedVS2019/index.htm